 Shuo-Wei (Mike) Chen

-Colleen and Roberto Padovani Early Career Chair in Electrical Engineering and Associate Professor of Electrical and Computer Engineering
+Colleen and Roberto Padovani Early Career Chair in Electrical and Computer Engineering and Professor of Electrical and Computer Engineering

 - Doctoral Degree, Electrical Engineering, University of California - Berkeley